 - 5 Setup X11 forwarding for lightweight graphical applications

-- 6 Consider an NX remote desktop for graphical applications like Matlab and RStudio.
+- 6 Consider a virtual desktop (VDI) for graphical applications

-Odyssey resources (storage, software downloads, special workstations, instrumentation scheduling, etc.) can be accessed through a number of paths (see below), but all require an RC account.
-An account can be requested through the account request web application.
+Cluster resources (storage, software downloads, special workstations, instrumentation scheduling, etc.) can be accessed through a number of paths (see below), but all require an RC account.

-Unless you're only interested in using the SPINAL scheduling software, logins to Odyssey resources use a two factor authentication scheme that is supported by the OpenAuth tool.
+Unless you're only interested in using the SPINAL scheduling software, logins to FASRC cluster resources use a two factor authentication scheme that is supported by the OpenAuth tool.